Debt Increases Risk and is Like a “Negative Bond”

 Summary Table- Mortgage Negative Bond

-Despite impressive appearance of results on the bar graphs, note that there is only a 10% absolute difference for sequence 0 and a 12% absolute difference for sequence 5 and 10.
+Despite the impressive appearance of results on the bar graphs, note that there is only a 10% absolute difference for sequence 0 and a 12% absolute difference for sequence 5 and 10.

 How Does Debt Increases Risk?